 WHO WE ARE

-The new Frontline Health Workers Coalition is a dynamic and influential coalition working together to urge greater and more strategic U.S. investment in frontline health workers in the developing world as the most cost-effective way to save lives and foster a healthier, safer and more prosperous world.
+The Frontline Health Workers Coalition is an alliance of United States-based organizations working together to urge greater and more strategic U.S. investment in frontline health workers in developing countries as a cost-effective way to save lives and foster a healthier, safer and more prosperous world.

 That everyone has access to basic preventative and curative health care by skilled, supported and motivated frontline health workers.

 The World Health Organization estimates a shortage of at least one million frontline health workers.
-As its contribution toward closing this shortfall, the Coalition is urging the U.S. government to set a goal to increase the number of frontline health workers trained and supported with U.S. assistance to 250,000 by 2015 and to improve the capacity and impact of existing frontline health workers.
+As its contribution toward closing this shortfall, the Coalition is urging the U.S. government to create concrete targets and timetables to support the training, deployment and retaining of new frontline health workers.
 This goal can be met in partnership with the American corporate sector and nongovernmental organizations who have a vested interest in a healthy workforce and healthy communities.